alyssa43/RB129/Study_Guide.md

 <h2>Method Overriding</h2>

 Because of the way Ruby's method lookup path searches when resolving a method invocation; we are given the ability to override methods in other classes.
 One example of this is when working with sub-classes and superclasses.
-If you have a sub-class that inherits a `move` method from it's parent, but you do not want to yse that inherited `move` method; you can write your own `move` method from within the sub-class.
+If you have a sub-class that inherits a `move` method from it's parent, but you do not want to use that inherited `move` method; you can write your own `move` method from within the sub-class.
 EX:

 ```ruby
 class Animal # superclass